docker-mailserver/docker-mailserver/docs/content/setup-docker-mailserver-using-the-script-setup.sh.md

 [`setup.sh`](https://github.com/tomav/docker-mailserver/blob/master/setup.sh) is an administration script that helps with the most common tasks, including initial configuration.
 It is intented to be used from the host machine, _not_ from within your running container.

 The latest version of the script is included in the `docker-mailserver` repository.
-Get the last version to the script by copying this command in your console:
+You may retrieve it at any time by running this command in your console:

 ```sh
 wget -q -O setup.sh https://raw.githubusercontent.com/tomav/docker-mailserver/master/setup.sh; chmod a+x ./setup.sh